vinceimbat/vinceimbat/content/literature/designing your life - burnett and evans.md

 The idea is to pick what to design first, and be curious about how you might design this particular area of your life.

-Awareness and curiosity are the design mind-sets you need to begin building your way forward.
+Awareness and curiosity are the design mindsets you need to begin building your way forward.

 You can’t know where you are going until you know where you are.
 ***
 ## Wicked problems

 Problems that are resistant to resolution.
 ***
 ## Problem finding is as important as problem solving

 In design thinking, we put as much emphasis on problem finding as we do on problem solving.
 After all, what’s the point of working on the wrong problem?
 We emphasize this because it’s actually not always so easy to understand what our problems are.